 |Completion Date||2025 (expected)|

 90 New Road marks BPTW’s largest single-phase detailed planning scheme to date and sees the regeneration of a vacant industrial brownfield site.
-With the new Beam Park Railway station bordering the site acting as a significant catalyst for development in the area, the scheme offers a contemporary take on the ‘metro-land’ concept, providing generous, modern homes that are integrated into green spaces, at a density that can sustain a vibrant community, and supported by the site’s improved transport links.
+With the proposed Beam Park railway station bordering the site and acting as a significant catalyst for development in the area, the scheme offers a contemporary take on the ‘metro-land’ concept, providing generous, modern homes that are integrated into green spaces, at a density that can sustain a vibrant community, and supported by the site’s improved transport links.

 With a strong design driver seeking to maximise connections to all of its surrounding contexts, New Road is shaped by a sequence of four distinct character areas – the Civic Centre, the Railway Edge, the Residential Core and the New Road frontage.
-The creation of these character areas bring together both the area’s existing residential urban grain and the new developments which will soon be bordering the site, while developing its own unique character.
+The creation of these character areas bring together both the area’s existing residential urban grain and the new developments which will soon border the site, while developing its own unique character.
 The result is a varied, yet organic journey through the scheme, where a shared material palette and key elements such as bronze metalwork detailing and portrait windows offer a sense of cohesion and organic dialogue between all of the character areas.
 Homes range from two to three-storey mews houses to 12 storey apartment blocks, all designed in response to their location within the scheme.